-There are more than 50 locally-owned specialized stores, art studios, and restaurants on Ames Main Street, making it a prime example of a Main Street Iowa city.
-The products being sold in the area ranges from cheap things to expensive ones.
+There are more than 50 locally-owned specialized stores, art studios, and restaurants on Ames Main Street, making it a prime example of a Main Street in Iowa.
+The products being sold in the area range from cheap things to expensive ones.

 See Related: Best Weekend Getaways in Iowa

 10. Make your heart flutter in the Christina Reiman Butterfly Wing

 Address: Ames, IA 50011, United States